sergiofgonzalez/java-oo-patterns-and-principles/06-command/README.md

 ### 004-remote-ctrl-api-v3
 Introduces the *macro* functionality, which allows a button to act upon several devices as if it was one.

+### 005-remote-ctrl-api-v4
+Removes the amount of classes needed for the command by using lambdas.